 When to go Brunch, lunch and monthly supper clubs.
 Check @frankscanteen on Twitter before heading over as the owner sometimes closes for catering gigs.

 What’s the vibe?
-Large, utilitarian – and the gobsmacking go-to for prodigious portions of excellent cooking in London’s main Turkish ‘hood.
+Large, utilitarian – and a gobsmacking go-to for prodigious portions of excellent cooking in London’s main Turkish ‘hood.

 When to go When you’re really, really hungry.